mrgs22/CSI4180HW0/README.md

 visualization: creates a log py plot of the top 100 tokens, (this is because the amount of tokens is to large to handle)

 # notes
 if there is an issue running the commands in python let me know
+If you wanna run the program from ide uncomment line 157 - 159 and run in an environment with the nesscary libraries listed above